nav9/iRest/README.md

 ![Alt text](gallery/iRest_GUI.png?raw=true "The iRest GUI")

 # About iRest
 A program that reminds you to rest your eyes.
 This program is being created after more than a decade of my experience with chronic eye strain and my eventual recovery.
+There are many break reminder software.
+What sets iRest apart from the others is its ability to keep track of strained time even if the computer is restarted or suspended.
+Additionally, since program activity is logged, it is easier to perform analytics on the log files (with a small margin of error).
 The "i" at the beginning of "iRest" has nothing to do with the Apple company.
 The "i" refers to you, when you use the program.

 # To run the program
 `python main.py`